solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/apikey_auth/_index.md

 After your API key secrets are in place, you can configure authentication on your Virtual Services by referencing the secrets in one of two ways:

-1. you can specify a **label selector** that matches one or more labelled API keys secrets (this is the preferred option), or
+1. you can specify a **label selector** that matches one or more labelled API key secrets (this is the preferred option), or
 2. you can **explicitly reference** a set of secrets by their identifier (namespace and name).

-When Gloo matches a request to a route secured with API Keys, it looks for a valid API key in the `api-key` header.
+When Gloo matches a request to a route secured with API keys, it looks for a valid API key in the `api-key` header.
 If the header is not present, or if the API key it contains does not match one of the API keys in the secrets referenced on the Virtual Service, Gloo will deny the request and return a 401 response to the downstream client.